ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 ### Day 6
 >[!success] 16-12-2023

-- I'm starting to forget that there's a site called YouTube, Well, joking aside, I don't have any urge to watch anything on YouTube anymore.
-I do visit once a day for watching *Python Course* that I'm learning right now, But other than that I don't watch anything else.
+- I'm starting to forget that there's a site called YouTube, Well, jokes aside, I don't have any urge to watch anything on YouTube anymore.
+I do visit it once a day for watching a [[Python Basics/Python Basics\|Python Course]] that I'm learning right now, But other than that, I don't watch anything else.